ken-hori-2/Lost-Behavior-Model/README.md

 # Lost-Behavior-Model

 This is code for "Lost Behavior Model".

-It is written in python.
+"Lost-Behavior-Model" is an algorithm of lost behavior simulations with Python.

-This repository is an algorithm.
+This repository is an algorithm ver.

 The code for visualization is in other repositories.